About Your Surgery

 Another option for speaking after a laryngectomy is esophageal speech.
 With esophageal speech, you make sounds by injecting or swallowing air into your esophagus and then pushing it back up through your throat and out of your mouth, while you shape the sound of words with your mouth.

 Esophageal speech has a more natural sound than using an electrolarynx.
 However, it is much more difficult to learn and takes 3 to 6 months of training with a speech therapist.
-Not all patients are able to learn esophageal speech.
+Not all people are able to learn esophageal speech.
 The extent of the surgery and your healing will determine if this type of communication will be an option for you.

 The third option for speaking after a laryngectomy is tracheoesophageal speech.
 This is a method of speaking that involves your doctor making a hole between your trachea and your esophagus, using a procedure called a tracheoesophageal puncture (TEP).
 This puncture can be done during your laryngectomy surgery or as a separate procedure after you have healed (usually 3 to 6 months after).